What is Collective Bargaining?

 It is a group activity where representatives of workers and management expand energies in order to arrive at consent.
-Negotiations are not subject to hard and fast rule for reaching an agreement, thus providing ample flexibility.
-There is sufficient scope for compromise unless final agreement is acceptable to both the parties is reached.
+Negotiations are not subject to hard and fast rules for reaching an agreement, thus providing ample flexibility.
+There is sufficient scope for compromise unless a final agreement is acceptable to both parties is reached.

 Objectives of Collective Bargaining

-- Improve employer-employee relationship: Collective bargaining leads to mutual understanding.
-The employers gain a greater insight into the problems and aspirations of the workers while employees become more aware of the economic and technical factors involved in industrial management which helps to improve employer-employee relationship.
+Collective bargaining leads to mutual understanding.
+The employers gain a greater insight into the problems and aspirations of the workers while employees become more aware of the economic and technical factors involved in industrial management which helps to improve the employer-employee relationships.

-- Settle disputes: It provides for efficient and smooth operation of the plant It promotes stability and prosperity as it helps in avoiding interruptions, strikes, goslow and other crisis in industry.
+It provides for the efficient and smooth operation of the plant It promotes stability and prosperity as it helps in avoiding interruptions, strikes, go slow and other crises in industry.

 - Wages and incentives: It includes issues such as cost of living adjustments and overtime rates.

 - Working conditions: It includes issues such as illumination, temperature, ventilation etc. at the workplace.